Mikkles/roll20producer/ProductionAssist/README.md

 ## First Time Installation
-The creator of the game (probably Ashton!) needs to install some scripts into the API.
+For each game, the creator of the game (probably Ashton!) needs to install some scripts into the API.
 You can be in the game in another tab safely.

 **1.** The_Aaron's Config (from 1-click)
 **2.** Token-Mod (from 1-click)
 **3.** This script!
 Copy the raw text of this script into a new script and click Save Script.

-Once they've finished compiling, go into the game and type/copypaste `!prod menu` and navigate to the Ashtonmancer.
+Once they've finished compiling, go into the game and type/copypaste `!prod` and navigate to the Ashtonmancer.

 Click the "First Time Setup" button; this will configure Token-mod to our specifications.
+The chat should output "The creation of Help Handouts is now OFF."
+If it says "ON" instead, click it once more.

 ## How to Use

-Go to the APIs page and copy the raw text of this script into a New Script.
-Then, in the Roll20 game, type `!prod menu` for the menu!
+Once installed, simply type/copypaste `!prod`

 ## Features